 If you had any number of ordinary dice, what are the possible ways of making their totals 6?
 What would the product of the dice be each time?

 These two group activities use mathematical reasoning - one is numerical, one geometric.

 This task follows on from Build it Up and takes the ideas into three dimensions!

 Three children are going to buy some plants for their birthdays.
 They will plant them within circular paths.
 How could they do this?

-Can you put the numbers 1 to 8 into the circles so that no consecutive numbers are joined by a line.
+Place the numbers 1 to 8 in the circles so that no consecutive numbers are joined by a line.

 This challenge, written for the Young Mathematicians' Award, invites you to explore 'centred squares'.